 Wednesday, March 14: 8:00 - 9:00 am

 Keynote Description: Digital transformation is impacting change in every industry.
 As new, innovative business models overturn entrenched business models, we all need to fast track an effective technology strategy to foster innovation.
 Kim Stevenson, Lenovo's SVP and GM, a former CIO and thought leader on transformation, walks through the key drivers of digital transformation and gives real world advice on how to drive impactful change today.

-About Kim Stevenson: As Lenovo’s Senior Vice President and General Manager for DCG Solutions and Products Segments Kimberly (Kim) Stevenson is responsible for product management business, product marketing, building end-to-end teams aligning product development, quality, supply chain, services and the customer experience.
+About Kim Stevenson: As Lenovo’s Senior Vice President and General Manager for DCG Solutions Segments, Kimberly (Kim) Stevenson is responsible for product management business, product marketing, building end-to-end teams aligning product development, quality, supply chain, services and the customer experience.
 Kim is a highly respected and accomplished executive with deep understanding of data center technologies and customer needs.

 Prior to joining Lenovo, Kim has spent 8 years at Intel, most recently as Chief Operating Officer for the Client, Internet of Things and System Architecture (CISA) Group.
 Prior to that, she was Intel’s Chief Information Officer.
 Before Intel, she spent 7 years at the former EDS, now DXC Technology, holding a variety of positions including Vice President of its Worldwide Communications, Media and Entertainment (CM&E) Industry Practice, as well as Vice President of Enterprise Service Management, where she oversaw the global development and delivery of enterprise services.